franzpdx/AutoStepper/README.md

+You are viewing a branch of this project!
+This branch will include customizations that may not reflect the original author's work.

+**

 AutoStepper is a Java console program designed to automatically create StepMania SM files with these features:

     Generate all difficulty levels